Workers who are exposed to chemical fume hazards at work may qualify for workers’ compensation benefits under certain circumstances.

 Exposure is judged on the job conditions and potential hazards.
 Exposure to chemicals at the workplace can be from fumes, dust, or vapors.

 The source of exposure must have been work-related and specifically not from personal activities outside of work hours.
 If a worker is exposed to chemicals on a job but does not get ill until after hours, he or she may be eligible for benefits only if it was likely, given the normal progression of the disease and duration of exposure to the chemicals, that he would have become ill had he not been exposed to those chemicals after hours.

 The employee must have contracted an occupational disease where there is a close relationship between his or her employment and its connection with the onset of illness.

 A Las Vegas chemical burn & fume injury lawyer handles workers’ compensation claims for those exposed to harmful chemicals on the job.
-Our attorneys assert that if an employee is exposed to chemicals on the job, he or she should have workers’ compensation benefits extended to them and their families in the event they demonstrate symptoms of illness like cancer, leukemia, and other potentially fatal diseases.
+Our skilled construction accident attorneys assert that if an employee is exposed to chemicals on the job, he or she should have workers’ compensation benefits extended to them and their families in the event they demonstrate symptoms of illness like cancer, leukemia, and other potentially fatal diseases.

 Dangers Associated With Chemical Burns & Fumes

 A chemical fume is a type of pollutant that forms when chemicals are heated or burned.
 The fumes produced depend on the substance being burned but can include gases, smoke, and liquid particles.

 Chemical fumes may result from cooking food at high temperatures, burning wood in a fireplace, smoking cigarettes, operating certain types of industrial machinery, blasting rock with explosives, and the combustion of motor vehicle engines (exhaust fumes).

 Fumes can also be produced by some pesticides and by the use of certain consumer products, such as hair sprays.